MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/amazon-inspector.md

 ## Automation

-- Amazon Inspector can be target of en event in EventBridge
+- Amazon Inspector can be a target of an event in EventBridge
 - Scheduled inspection: can be activated from Inspector.
 It will create a rule in EventBridge in order to regularly trigger inspections
 - Assessment templates can also automatically send messages to an SNS topic.
-This can be activated from the Inspector using a template settings
+This can be activated in Inspector using template settings
-- Notifications from Inspector can be done only using the send message to SNS topic functionality
+- Notifications from Inspector can only be sent using the "send message to SNS topic" functionality